DevOpsBootcamp/website/source/files.rst

     ``close`` the 'device' just like a text file.

-    This is much nicer than having to interface with each type of device in it's own special way.
-The end user experience might be the same either way, but the programmer's life is much easier when everything looks like a file.
+    This is much nicer than having to interface with each type of device in its own special way.
+The end user experience might be the same, but the programmer's life is much easier when everything looks like a file.

 File Extensions